 If you are applying for a pre-sessional English course, you must have a minimum IELTS score of 4.0 (or equivalent) in every component.
 This applies to all students.

 If you have IELTS 4.0 (or equivalent) in every component but have not achieved IELTS 5.5 (or equivalent) in every component, you will initially only be issued with a CAS for your pre-sessional course.
 At the end of your pre-sessional course, if you are assessed as meeting IELTS 5.5 (or equivalent) in every component, you will receive a further CAS for the main course.
-There is support available on campus to assist you in making an application for a Tier 4 visa extension, but please note that you must pay an additional fee for your second visa.
+There is support available on campus to assist you in making an application for a Student Visa extension, but please note that you must pay an additional fee for your second visa.